mrdimosthenis/one-hundred-prisoners/README.md

 As we did before, we will define a couple of functions.
 The first one will make the state evolve, and the second one will check if the state is terminal.

-1. The `nextOpenAndClosedBoxes` function will return a tuple of our two main data structures.
+1. The `nextOpenAndClosedBoxes` function will return the tuple of our two main data structures.
    The first element of the tuple is the `openBoxes` vector with the key-value pair of the most recently opened box appended to it.
-The second element of the tuple is the `closedBoxes` map with the corresponding box removed from it.
+The second element of the tuple is the `closedBoxes` map with the most recently opened box removed from it.
+There are two special cases we need to pay attention to:
+  a.
+If `openBoxes` is empty, it means that we have not opened any boxes yet.
+     We will open any box, and we will move its key-value pair from the `closedBoxes` map to the `openBoxes` vector.
+  b.
+If the first element of the first pair is equal to the second element of the last pair
+     in the `openBoxes` vector, it means that we have formed a cycle.
 2. The `isLargeCycleDetected` function will check the termination of the experiment and its end result.
 If the size of the `openBoxes` vector is greater than 50, the experiment will be considered complete and failed.
 If the `closedBoxes` map is empty, the experiment will be considered complete and successful.
+There is also a special case where we look for a shortcut:
+  a.
+If the `openBoxes` vector is empty we know that a search for a new cycle has just started.
+     In this case, if the size of the `closedBoxes` map is not greater than 50, we don't need to continue the process.
+We know for sure that all remaining cycles will be small.

 ### The new Code